jstewmc/transient/README.md

 When attaching a _source_ entity to a _destination_ entity:

 * A _destination_ entity can see the _private_, _protected_, and _public_ methods and properties of a _source_ entity.
-* A _destination_ entity can see the _protected_ and _public_ methods and properties of a _source_ entity's parent.
+* A _destination_ entity can see the _protected_ and _public_ methods and properties of a _source_ entity's parents.

-Once attached, an outside class can only see the _destination_ entity's _public_ methods and properties (which, of course, now include the public methods and public properties of any attached _source_ entity).
+An outside class can only see the _destination_ entity's _public_ methods and properties (which, of course, include the public methods and public properties of any attached _source_ entity).

 ## That's it!

-That's about ti!
-Of course, this is the first version, and I'm sure I missed something.
+That's about it!
+This is the first version, of course.
+I'm sure I missed something.
 Any issues, comments, and suggestions are appreciated.

 ## About